-On Friday July 21st 1882 the Northampton Mercury reported that Yardley Hastings beat Cogenhoe C C by 11 runs, it was the first reported match played by the village and the beginning of 129 years of village cricket.
-Those 129 years have produced some exciting matches, seen life long friendships borne and contributed to the sense of community you can only find in quintessential village England.
+On Friday July 21st, 1882, the Northampton Mercury reported that Yardley Hastings beat Cogenhoe CC by 11 runs, it was the first reported match played by the village and the beginning of 135 years of village cricket.
+Those 135 years have produced some exciting matches, seen lifelong friendships borne and contributed to the sense of community you can only find in quintessential village England.

 In 1982 Tim Street produced the superb club centenary booklet which was full of information about the early days of the club and contains some fascinating facts on how the club was run then which we can compare with today\'s running of the club.
 Tim\'s book along with a full club history compiled by Roy Quennell to mark 125 years of Cogenhoe Cricket Club are both held in the library at Lords.

 Home to Cogenhoe Cricket Club is Compton Park on the outskirts of the village on the Brafield Road.
 The club sub-lets the playing area from the football club who in turn lease the field from Compton Estates of Castle Ashby.
 This has been the clubs home since 1998.
 In early times the club has played at Billing Aquadrome, various fields around the village and before Compton Park the village playing field.

-Our most famous son is Mal Loye who played for the club as a teenager in the Eighties before going on to greater things with Northants, Lancashire and England.
+Our most famous recent son is Mal Loye who played for the club as a teenager in the Eighties before going on to greater things with Northants, Lancashire and England.
 Peter Lee also of Northants and Lancashire played for the club in 1991/ 92 and helped the club to reach its highest ever town league finish in 1991 second behind the mighty United Social.
 Peter is also fondly remembered for his 5 wickets in 5 balls against Bugbrooke St Michaels in 1991.
 But for real cricket enthusiasts and historians our most famous ex player was George Thompson who played for the club as a youngster in 1891 paying 1/6 on August 10th to become a junior member, before going on to far greater things with Northants and England in the early 1900\'s.
 The house in Station Road where George lived now proudly displays a plaque commemorating this fact, which was commissioned by the Cogenhoe & Whiston Heritage Society and funded by them, Tim Street and the club.
 At the unveiling ceremony kind words about George and our club were said by Mal Loye and Northants County cricket expert Andrew Radd.

-Recent years the club has enjoyed success both on and off the field of play in recent years and in 2017 the First team will play in Division 5 of the Northants Cricket League whilst the seconds will play in Division 11.
+The club has enjoyed success both on and off the field of play in recent years and in 2017 the First team will play in Division 5 of the Northants Cricket League whilst the seconds will play in Division 11.
 This current decade has seen our club and our members recognised at a County and National level showing just how far we have come in a short space of time.
 In 2010 the club won the ground of the year award for divisions 8 to 13, the second time we had won the award the last being in 2004.
 The club also won the Ian Davidson Memorial Trophy in 2010 for best publicity of a club via the media.
 This prestigious award was also won by our club in 2012 and 2016 in recognition of our superb Social Media work on this site and on Facebook and Twitter.
-A hat-trick of awards in that year saw Ashley Davis pick up the young bowler of the year award for divisions 1 to 14.
+A hat-trick of awards in 2010 saw Ashley Davis pick up the young bowler of the year award for divisions 1 to 14.
 Ashley was just 14 years old and took 28 wickets for the seconds.
-In October 2011 the club was awarded Clubmark status becoming the 25 th club in the NCL to become accredited quite an achievement for a small village club.
-In 2012 the First team continued to make progress with a third place finish seeing them promoted to division 5 for 2013.
-Also more off the field accolades as first the club were again awarded the Ian Davidson Memorial Trophy for its media work with the clubs super Saturday tweets actually trending very highly.
+In October 2011, the club was awarded Clubmark status becoming the 25th club in the NCL to become accredited quite an achievement for a small village club.
 In November 2012 the club received probably its most pleasing award when we were voted the Northamptonshire Community Club of the Year.
-2013 saw the first team come back down to earth with a bump as three successive promotions were halted by relegation back to division 6.
-But there was success for the second team who finished runners up in division 12 an therefore are promoted to division 11 for 2014.
-Chairman Roy Quennell also picked up an award when he won a Northamptonshire OSCA`S for his Behind The Scenes work at the club.
+2013 saw Chairman Roy Quennell picked up an award when he won a Northamptonshire OSCA\'S for his Behind the Scenes work at the club.
 In 2015 our long serving President Terry Tarpley also received a Northamptonshire OSCA for his 50 years at the club and Terry was also short listed at the Northamptonshire Sports Awards in the Life Time Contribution category.